shtuk41/EarthGLDemo/README.md

 Demonstration of handling texture mapping, bump mapping, lighting, blending, specular and normal maps.

 It has dependencies on freeglut (https://freeglut.sourceforge.net/), glew32 (https://glew.sourceforge.net/basic.html), and a library written by Edward Angel (https://www.cs.unm.edu/~angel/BOOK/INTERACTIVE_COMPUTER_GRAPHICS/SIXTH_EDITION/) used in Computer Graphics course, and DevIL image library (https://openil.sourceforge.net/).
+The textures downloaded from https://www.solarsystemscope.com/textures/.
+These are not original textures using during development.
 It was developed for school project in 2011.

 Controls: